It didn’t go; in fact it’s worse than ever.

 On that note, if such a train of thought was to be followed and play was considered the method by which we seek positive emotion, following out first good feeling as a foetus or baby.
 It could be said that not only are there infinitely more types of play than previously conceived (as now anything that makes us happy is a form of play) but also; that play is nurtures means to natures end.
 Nurture here referring to anything that isn’t biological.

-But on that thought play could be innate, a natural process that is only triggered upon our first good feeling.
-Much in the same way that puberty doesn’t occur until later in life.
-The understanding of biological processes that don’t occur from birth could rectify my conundrum.
+that is only triggered upon our first good feeling.
+Much in the same way that puberty

 Yet my mind remains unsatisfied.